 Flows of petrol into the LPG tank are permitted only during switch-over operations and under certain conditions aimed at preventing the LPG tank overfilling (paragraph 17.13.2.2.) and the petrol over-blending into LPG (paragraph 17.13.2.3.), above the limit set out in Regulations Nos.
 83 and 115 (20 per cent by energy).

-During operations other than switch-over ones, flows of petrol shall be prevented by the implementation of an appropriate safety concept.
+A remotely controlled shut-off valve shall be installed along the flow line to actuate the switch-over phases.

-The manufacturer shall demonstrate to the technical service that the safety concept is fully effective in preventing such flows; if not, proper means are required to remove any amount of petrol from the LPG container as soon as the vehicle runs in gas mode.
+This valve shall comply with a durability test that requires a more stringent endurance operation than that prescribed to the other components (see justification B.4.)

 B.7.
 In order to prevent the overfilling of the LPG container due to possible flows of petrol, occurring during the switch-over operations, the ECU of an interconnected LPG-system shall comply with the new paragraph 6. of Annex 14, in addition to the other applicable requirements (paragraph 17.1.2.2.).

 Paragraph 6. of Annex 14 requires the ECU to be capable to consume an equivalent volume of each single petrol flush when this occurs due to a switch-over operation.